FlorisE/rospit2/README.md

 # rospit2
 Physical Integration Testing for ROS 2.

-Tested in ROS 2 Eloquent on Ubuntu 18.04.

 ## How to run the turlesim example
 A simple example test script is included.
 Follow these instructions to run it:
 1. Follow the turtlesim installation instructions from [this tutorial](https://index.ros.org/doc/ros2/Tutorials/Turtlesim/Introducing-Turtlesim/)